Organizing Text in Word

 How to organize text in columns in Microsoft Word.

-Columns in a Word document allow you to divide the page vertically into two or more sections so that text you type into them runs down the first section (column) until it is full and then it snakes over to start again at the top of the second section (column).
-When this is full, the text snakes up and begins to fill the third column, if there is one.
+The Word columns tool lets you divide the page vertically into two or more columns in such a way that text that you type into them runs down the first column until it is full and then it snakes over to start again at the top of the second column.
+When this column is full, the text snakes up and begins to fill the third column, if there is one.
 If not, a new page is begun and the text begins to fill the first column of the new page.

 Managing text in columns

-When you want to finish a column of text before you reach the bottom of the page, press Enter once and then choose Insert, Break, Column Break and click Ok.
-The text will then jump to the top of the next column even though it hasn’t reached the bottom of the first.
+To finish a column of text before you reach the bottom of the page you can press Enter once (to get a new line), then choose Page Layout > Breaks > Column.
+The text will then jump to the top of the next column even though you haven't yet reached the bottom of the page.

-You can view the column break as you would any other special Word code by clicking the Show/Hide¶ button on the toolbar.
+You can view the column break as you would any other special Word code by clicking the Show/Hide¶ button on the Home tab of the ribbon.
 Column breaks can be deleted like any other Word code by placing your cursor just in front of the column break and press Delete.
 When you do this the column break will disappear and the text will realign down the first column to fill it and only overflow into the second once the first column is full.

-To remove columns from a document, select the text that is the subject of the columns and choose Format, Columns, One and press Ok.
-This will remove the columns and reinstate the text as single column which spans the full width of the page.
+To remove columns from a document, select the text that is the subject of the columns and choose Page Layout > Columns > One.
+This will remove the columns reinstating the text to a single column which spans the full width of the page.

-To create a block of text in a series of columns but which has text following it that spans the full width of the page, first select the text that should appear in columns.
-Now choose Format, Columns and select the number of columns to use.
-From the Applies To list, select Selected Text and click Ok.
-Now only the selected text will be formatted in columns and all text before and after it will appear as normal.
+To format a small portion of a document as columns, first select just the text that should appear in columns.
+Now choose Page Layout > Columns and select the number of columns to use.
+This time only the selected text will appear in columns and text above and below it will remain unchanged.

 Adjusting column settings

-When you have text formatted in columns you can adjust the column width either by using the Columns dialog or from the Ruler Bar.
-To use the Ruler bar, drag on the markers at either edge of the columns and drag them to make the columns wider or narrower.
+When you have text formatted in columns you can adjust the column width either using the Columns dialog or from the Ruler Bar.
+To use the Ruler bar, drag on the markers at either edge of a column to make it wider or narrower.
 If the column markers won't move when you drag on them, hold the Alt key and they will all size together.
-This will be the case when you have configured columns with equal column widths.
+You may need to do this if you have configured columns to be equal in width.

 Adding tables to columns

-It is possible to add a table to a column layout by choosing Insert, Table and create the table as you would any regular table.
+It is possible to add a table to a column layout by choosing Insert > Table and create the table as you would any regular table.
 A table can span two columns much as an image does.
-To do this, simply click in the table then drag the move button which appears at the top left corner of the table and drag the table into position over the break between two columns.
-Like an image, the table will push the text beneath it out of the way so it wraps around the table edges.
+To do this, click in the table and drag the table move button (which appears outside the top left corner of the table) to move the table over the gutter between the columns.
+Like an image, the table pushes the text out of its way so it wraps around the table .

-If you wish to even up the edge of the column, you can employ the Word Hyphenation tool to hyphenate words which appear at the end of a line of text so that part of the word will fit and so the text edge is less ragged.
-To do this, select the text to hyphenate and choose Tools, Language, Hyphenation.
-Enable the Automatically Hyphenate Document checkbox and set the Hyphenation zone and the value for the Limit Consecutive Hyphens To setting and click Ok.
-Word will now automatically hyphenate your text and it will show a more even margin.
+You can even up lines of text if you hyphenate those words which appear at the end of a line of text.
+To do this, select the text to hyphenate and choose Page Layout > Hyphenation > Hyphenation Options.
+Check the Automatically Hyphenate Document checkbox and set the Hyphenation zone and the value for the Limit Consecutive Hyphens To setting and click Ok.
+Word will now automatically hyphenate your text so the margins will be more even.

-Another alternative for column text is to use the full justification option which is selected by the Justify button on the toolbar.
-This stretches the text to the full width of the column so both edges are very even and straight.
-This improves the look of the column.
+Another alternative for column text is to use Justify alignment option on the Home tab of the Ribbon.
+This stretches the text to the full width of the column so both edges are even and straight.

 Alternatives to Columns

 Sometimes columns are not the best solution to the task at hand.
-Here are two scenarios and solutions that do not involve columns.
+Here are two situations where columns aren't the best answer.

 Side by side paragraphs

-Set up your table with two columns and one row and click Ok.
-Click in the first cell and type the text for the first paragraph or element in your series of 'columns'.
+Click in the first cell and type the text for the first paragraph in your series of 'columns'.
 Press the Tab key and type the text that should appear opposite this.
-Press the Tab key and Word will add a new row to the table.
-Continue entering information into the table – each cell full of text will stay in a fixed position opposite the text in the cell opposite it.
+Continue to press the Tab key and Word will take you to the next cell.
+If there are insufficient rows then pressing Tab will add a new row.
+As you enter information into the table notice that the text in opposite cells each cell full of text will stay in a fixed position opposite the text in the cell opposite it.

 Type the text into the text box.
-If there is too much text to fit in the text box click Insert, Text Box and draw a second textbox.
-It doesn't matter where in the document you do this, except that the second text box should appear after the first.
+If there is too much text to fit in the text box click Insert > Text Box > Draw Text Box and draw a second textbox.
+It doesn't matter where in the document you do this, except that the second text box mush appear somewhere after the first.